icpmoles/pyxback/content/post/setup-guide.md

 author: Iacopo Moles
 date: 2020-10-22T13:51:36.000+00:00
 tags:
   - CMS
   - Forestry
   - setup
   - pyxill
   - Hugo
   - Netlify
+  - Cloudflare Pages
+  - Cloudflare
-banner: ''
+banner: ""
+math: true
+toc: true
 latex: false
-toc: true

 ---
 Tutorial on how to setup your blog to use this theme